cheminfo/eln-docs/docs/20_samples/10_sample-edition/includes/rights/README.md

 In order to proceed you should first select a list of samples to which the modification applies.

-There are 2 ways to select sample.
-The first is by clicking on the 'plus' symbol present on the right of the sample line.
-The second is by selecting some samples from the list and then clicking on the 'plus' symbol present on the top of the window.
+There are two ways to select samples.
+The first is by clicking on the 'plus' symbol on the right of the sample line.
+The second is by selecting samples from the list and then clicking on the 'plus' symbol at the top of the window.

 ![](rights.png)

-Once sample have been selected you can either `Add` or `Delete` a right by clicking on the corresponding button and entering an owner.
+Once samples have been selected, you can either `Add` or `Delete` a right by clicking on the corresponding button and entering an owner.

 An owner is either: